-An ESX host or an ESXi host can be updated remotely by using the vihostupdate utility, which is part of the vSphere command line interface (CLI).
+An ESX host or an ESXi host can be updated remotely by using the vihostupdate utility, which is part of the vSphere CLI.
 For more details on the vihostupdate utility, refer to the vSphere Command-Line Interface Installation and Reference Guide.

 - 1. Power-on the ESX host or the ESXi host. - Place the driver CD in the CD-ROM drive of the host where either the vSphere CLI package is installed or vMA is hosted. - 3.
 Mount the driver CD. - 4.
 Navigate to the <cd mount point>/offline-bundle/ directory, and locate the <offline-bundle>.zip file. - 5.
-To install drivers using the offline bundle, type the following vihostupdate command and press Enter: vihostupdate <conn\options> --install --bundle <offline-bundle>.zip For example:
+To install drivers using the offline bundle, type the following vihostupdate command, and press Enter.:

 '''

+vihostupdate <conn_options> --install --bundle <offline-bundle>.zip

+For example:

+'''

 vihostupdate --server myesxhost --username root --password mypassword --install --bundle driver-offline-bundle.zip

-'''